Course Outline

 Format:

-You will select and research a music producer and/or innovative production technique and develop a 5-minute oral presentation discussing the historical context, technical information and reasoning of your choice.
+You will select and research music producer and/or innovative production technique in a specific song and develop a 5-minute presentation discussing the historical context, technical information and reasoning of your choice.
 You must submit your slides/visuals including references.

 Criteria: